mattwagl/fundbuero/README.md

 ### Stores & State Container

+* [mobx](https://github.com/mobxjs/mobx) provides simple, scalable state management. .
+* [Redux](https://github.com/reactjs/redux) provides predictable state management for JavaScript apps.
 * [PureState](https://github.com/MaiaVictor/PureState) is the stupidest state management library that works.
-* [Redux](https://github.com/reactjs/redux) provides predictable state management for JavaScript apps.
 * [freezer](https://github.com/arqex/freezer) an immutable tree data structure that is always updated from the root, making easier to think in a reactive way.
 * [scour](https://github.com/rstacruz/scour) is a general-purpose library for dealing with JSON trees.
 * [baobab](https://github.com/Yomguithereal/baobab) is a JavaScript persistent and optionally immutable data tree with cursors.